nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-10-20-tfs-2010-work-item-seed-tfs-work-item-system-id-at-a-predefined-number/index.md

 ---
 title: "TFS 2010 Work Item Seed: TFS Work Item system.id at a predefined number"
+description: "Learn how to set TFS 2010 Work Item IDs to start at a predefined number, avoiding conflicts with existing systems.
+Discover a supported API method!"
 date: 2010-10-20
 creator: Martin Hinshelwood
 id: "21"